bellinghamcodes/code-of-conduct/README.md

 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Offensive speech referring to specific groups, whether or not directed at an individual in the community, such as racism, sexism, homophobia, transphobia, or xenophobia
+* Offensive statements referring to specific groups, whether or not directed at an individual in the community, such as racism, sexism, homophobia, transphobia, or xenophobia
 * Other conduct which could reasonably be considered inappropriate in a professional setting